cmusatyalab/PyEdgeSim/README.md

     - From the script, setup grafana.
     - Then, open a browser tab to `http://127.0.0.1/grafana`, login at lower left with username = admin and pw = admin.
 Use the `+` to import the `Client Framerate and Round Trip Time.json` dashboard from the PyEdgeSim `data/grafana` directory.
 When the dashboard opens, select `adv_ortist_sim_adv_ortist_sim` from the `ScenarioDB` dropdown menu at the top of the dashboard.
 11. The script will prompt you to setup automation.
 This was already done during the installation requirements but no harm in doing it again to be safe.
 12. Run the test automation.
-You can view the progress of this from the grafana dashboard.
+You can view the progress from the grafana dashboard.
 You'll see a network latency step graph in the lower left.
 Since you have not yet configured the client, you won't see anything meaningful in the upper half of the dashboard.

 The final step in the script is the generation of a test report.
 We'll come back to this after the client is configured.
 You've completed the server configuration.
 For now, you can exit from the `simulation_setup.py` script.

 ### Client Setup

+1. On your android client device, download and install the instrumented OpenRTiST client from [here](http://visualcloudsystems.org/cmudl/app-measurementDB-debug.apk).
+2. When the OpenRTiST client opens, approve permission requests as prompted.
+These enable the client to collect measurements from the device.
+3. On the OpenRTiST client Server List, create a new server using an address of `<YOUR-SERVER-PUBLIC-IP>:31001`.
+Open that server and approve any other requested permissions.
+You should now be connected to the OpenRTiST server and can display the artistic style of your choice from the drop down.
+If you can't connect, check that port 31001 is open on your server.

 ## Exercise 2: Running the Simulation

+With both the client and server running, connected and displaying style transfer, rerun the test automation by skipping through the prior steps in `simulation_setup.py`.
+For some reason, it can take a while (10-15 minutes) for influxdb measurements from openrtist to appear in the openrtistdb that grafana draws from.
+If you don't see them in the upper part of the dashboard, try rerunning the simulation a few times until you see them.

+Once you get a complete run with both the lower and upper dashboard showing data, create the test report to see that everything is working.
+The report is written to a file called `report.png`.